smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 #### Job
 JOBBAD - Job Bad
-*	To mark a job bad, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To mark a job bad, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 JOBCNL - Job Cancel
-*	To cancel a job, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To cancel a job, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 JOBDEL - Job Delete
-*	To delete a job from the Daily Schedule, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To delete a job from the Daily Schedule, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 JOBHLD - Job Hold
-*	To put a job on hold, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To put a job on hold, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 JOBRLS – Job Release
-*	To release a job, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To release a job, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 JOBHLD - Job Hold
-*	To put a job on hold, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To put a job on hold, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 JOBRSC - Job Reschedule
 To reschedule a job in the Daily Schedule, enter:
-*	Enter an existing OpCon/xps schedule name.
+*	Enter an existing OpCon schedule name.
-*	Enter an existing OpCon/xps job name.
+*	Enter an existing OpCon job name.
 *	Enter a new start time offset codes:
    *	T: The new start time will be calculated based on the time the job terminated.
    *	S: The new start time will be calculated based on the time the job started.